Rami Makhlouf: Other citizenships

 Rami Makhlouf applied but failed to obtain Austrian citizenship from 2009 to 2011.
 In the meantime, he held Cypriot citizenship from 2010 to 2011, which was revoked when the civil war broke out in Syria.

 Children's lifestyle

 Rami Makhlouf's children have garnered controversy for their luxurious lifestyle.
 Ali Makhlouf, an Instagram celebrity with over 250,000 followers, caused controversy when he was spotted in Beverly Hills, California driving a Ferrari Spider in 2021.
+His son Ali Makhlouf was also seen with model and actress Michal Idan, an Israeli citizen which was a breach of Syrian law given the Israeli occupation of the Golan Heights.
 Rami Makhlouf's other son, Mohammed Makhlouf, was briefly detained in Syria after outrage over his luxury influencer lifestyle.